Alzheimer’s Doctor in California –

 Early Signs of MCI

-The key to preventing and reversing MCI and other forms of cognitive decline is catching the early warning signs and finding a provider trained in functional medicine and brain health that can help you correct course.
+The key to preventing and overcoming MCI and other forms of cognitive decline is catching the early warning signs and finding a provider trained in functional medicine and brain health that can help you correct course.
 Don’t ignore these common symptoms of MCI:

 - Getting lost, missing appointments and forgetting names and dates can indicate in increase in memory loss.